PublicMakings/6040cnc/readme.md

 seller.

-Despite my reservations I made the purchase, and sure enough, the spindle was rated at 800w.
+Despite my reservations I made the purchase, and sure enough, the spindle I purchased was rated at 800w.
 A long email chain ensued, and the seller wouldn't budge until I started an official complaint through eBay.
 I was eventually offered $100 off which I accepted, because I really didn't want to send the whole thing back.
+All told I'm happy with how things turned out.

 #### Assembly (WIP)